Claude Monet: Death of Camille and Vétheuil

 Monet made a study in oils of his dead wife.
 Many years later, he confessed to his friend Georges Clemenceau that his need to analyse colours was both a joy and a torment to him.
 He explained: "I one day found myself looking at my beloved wife's dead face and just systematically noting the colours according to an automatic reflex".
 John Berger describes the work as "a blizzard of white, grey, purplish paint ... a terrible blizzard of loss which will forever efface her features.
 In fact there can be very few death-bed paintings which have been so intensely felt or subjectively expressive."

 Monet's study of the Seine continued.
 He submitted two paintings to the Salon in 1880, one of which was accepted.
 He began to abandon Impressionist techniques as his paintings utilised darker tones and displayed environments, such as the Seine River, in harsh weather.
 For the rest of the decade, he focused on the elemental aspect of nature.
 The major event of the winter of 1881 was without any doubt that he again sold his paintings to Durand-Ruel.
 Because of Monet's continual difficulty in paying his rent, the landlady at Vétheuil refused to extend his tenancy, and in December 1881 Monet moved with Alice and her children to Poissy.
 In addition to the debts he had accumulated, there was also the problem of finding a suitable school for his son Jean.
 The stay in Poissy would not last very long.
 In December 1882 the Seine had overflowed its banks and there was a danger of flooding the Monet residence.

 His personal life influenced his distancing from the Impressionists.
 In January 1883 he returned to Étretat and expressed in letters to Alice Hoschedé—who he would marry in 1892, following her husband's death the preceding year—a desire to die.
 At this time Monet was afraid of losing Alice to her husband, who was suddenly speaking of taking her back.
 On 21 February, Monet and Alice Hoschedé finally met again at Poissy, and there was no more doubt that she would now stay by his side.
 Alice's third daughter, Suzanne, would become Monet's "preferred model", after Camille.

-In April 1883 Monet informed Durand-Ruel that he was searching for a house around Vernon, a city he had frequently passed through while traveling between Paris and Normandy.
+In April 1883 Monet informed Durand-Ruel that he was searching for a house around Vernon, a city he had frequently passed through while travelling between Paris and Normandy.
 On 29 April he moved into a rented house in Giverny near Vernon with some of his children, followed by Alice Hoschedé the day after.
 This house subsequently became the permanent home of the Monet family.
 That same year his first major retrospective show was held.